4GeeksAcademy/html-tutorial-exercises-course/exercises/01.1-like-word/README.md

 # `01.1` Like Word

-HTML was initially created for the purpose of publishing documents, that is why its `<tags>` are similar to the typical elements you see in a document:
+HTML was initially created with the purpose of publishing documents, that is why its `<tags>` are similar to the typical elements you see in a document:

 | Tag name | Use case |
 | -------- | -------- |